 She nodded, up and down.
 “We would have been sitting out there.”

 “I’m Henry Stonemarten,” the man told Grinker.
-He offered one hand to Grinker; with firmness of purpose, he put his other on the back of the visitor’s chair.
+He offered one hand to Grinker; with firmness of purpose, his other on the back of the visitor’s chair.
 His wife—Grinker assumed this—sat.

 She said, with a powerful emphasis: “I’m Dot.”

 The name failed to oppress.
-Again, the Stonemartens looked at each other.
-They gestured mutual exasperation.
+Again, the Stonemartens looked at each other, and gestured mutual exasperation.

 “When we came down here last time, none of this was happening,” Henry said, and his wife snapped in with: “Which is only surprising.”

-“You say you came down here…” Ahern began.
-He thought he saw the possibility of a breakthrough.
+“You say you came down here…” Ahern thought he saw the possibility of a breakthrough.
 “You’re from out of town?”

 “If we lived here,” Dot said, “there’d be someone keeping an eye on things.”
 She eyed Ahern, and brought her handbag down like a gavel on Grinker’s desk.

-“And what sort of things,” Ahern persisted, “need keeping an eye on?”
+“And what sort of things,” he persisted, “need keeping an eye on?”

 “People murdering people!”